icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 .
 ```

 This example defines a standard Supply Voltage API that is provided by multiple providers in a Trust Framework.
 It specifies the API in detail with the `dcat:endpointDescription` referring to an OpenAPI specification hosted by the Registry.
-It uses a standard `ib1:heartbeatDescription` to check for liveness, using a standard heartbeat request defined in an OpenAPI specification hosted by the Registr
+It uses a standard `ib1:heartbeatDescription` to check for liveness, using a standard heartbeat request defined in an OpenAPI specification hosted by the Registry.

+For access control, it specifices the `ib1:sensitivityClass`, and who can use the API with `ib1:access`.
+Because `ib1:match-at-least` is used for the access rules, it allows the publisher to widen access with additional access rules, as long as the rules in this document are included.

+## M
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0MDQ4ODEwOSwxMjY4ODM2NzA4XX0=
+eyJoaXN0b3J5IjpbODg1NTU2Nzc2LDEyNjg4MzY3MDhdfQ==
 -->